mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Closeness Centrality

-The "igraph::closeness" function calculates closeness centrality and can be calculated for directed and undirected simple or weighted networks with no isolates.
+The `igraph::closeness` function calculates closeness centrality and can be calculated for directed and undirected simple or weighted networks with no isolates.
 This function can also be used for networks with isolates, but you will receive an additional message suggesting that closeness is undefined for networks that are not fully connected.
-For very large networks you can use the "igraph::estimate_closeness" function with a cutoff setting that will consider paths of length up to cutoff to calculate closeness scores.
+For very large networks you can use the `igraph::estimate_closeness` function with a cutoff setting that will consider paths of length up to cutoff to calculate closeness scores.
 For directed networks you can also specify whether connections in, out, or in both directions should be used.

 ```r